AAP says another MLA received death threat, demands swift action by Delhi Police | Politics

 ''Calling me on WhatsApp, (the caller) demanded that I pay Rs 5 lakh as protection money else he would shoot me dead.
 He later also sent me a video showing how bullets will be loaded in the pistol to kill me,'' the Ambedkar Nagar MLA said.

 ''I am not scared.
-All I want is that law and order be restored in the city and protection be provided to the common citizens from criminals,'' he said.
+All I want is that law and order is restored in the city and protection be provided to the common citizens from criminals,'' he said.

 No action is being taken by the police when public representatives are receiving such threat calls.
 One can imagine what happens with the common citizens in the city, he added.